DANNJUGUNA/safariflights/README.md

 - Sign Up if you don't have an account
 - Login and view the flights available
 - Book a flight
-- View the flights you've booked fr9m your profile
+- View the flights you've booked from your profile

 # Deliverables